 You do not need to stop living your life, but I encourage you to take a moment to assess it.
 Ask yourself these three questions:

 - Is my child really enjoying or benefiting from this activity?

 - Is it worth the time that we are missing from being at home as a family?

-- Is my child handling the demands of their schedule both mentally and physically?
+- And, is my child handling the demands of their schedule both mentally and physically?

 I know as my children grow up our lives will change, and they will be able to (even want to) take on more and more.
 I know I can’t keep them young and home forever.
 But while we are in this phase of life, I’m going to take advantage of it.
 Partly because our new routine is working so well for everyone, but also because I never want to look back and regret that I did not spend more time together as a family.

-For us and our little family of five, we have found that trading majority of our activities for play time was actually for the best 🙂
+For us and our little family of five, we have found that trading majority of our activities for additional play time at home was actually for the very best 🙂